getrambo/apps-script-tutorial/README.md

 Click **Run** to call **setRedConsolas**.

+> This requests permissions to modify text.

 ![click run](./images/11-click-run.png)

-> This requests privileges to modify text.

-Navigate through the dialog:
+Navigate through the dialog to grant the permissions:
 - Click **Review permissions**
 - Select your temporary account
 - Click **Advanced**